Your tutor has asked a lab pair to present their week 4 work.

 }

-a[3 * 2] = 2 * 3 * 7;
+int x; int a[6]; x = 10; a[3 * 2] = 2 * 3 * 7; printf("%d\n", x);mysteriously printed

-mysteriously printed 42.
-How could this happen when x is clearly assigned only the value 10?
+is clearly assigned only the value

 How can you easily detect such errors before they have mysterious effects?

-The C code assigns to 42 to a[6] an array element that does not exist.
+array element that does not exist.

 The result of this is undefined.

-If you are using a CSE machine you can compile the program with dcc.
+If you are using a CSE machine you can compile the program

 It produces a program which will stop immediately with a clear error message if an invalid array index is used.